Advent | Week 1

 Activities for our week of HOPE (Choose as many or as few as you’d like):

-•Make your Advent craft but only color the first candle this week!
+•Day 1: Color your Wreath craft but only color and label (Hope) the first candle this week!
 Light a candle and read your scriptures each day.
+Add today’s sticker to your Stable Calendar!

 •Make a graham cracker stable using frosting and candy.
 Discuss how the birth of Jesus brought hope to the world.